DeanT-04/StorageFloat/README.md

 ModelFloat is a free, distributed storage and serving system for open source AI models.
 It uses MEGA, Google Drive, and IPFS for storage, supports model fragmentation and reassembly, and provides a REST API for model upload, listing, and inference (mocked for MVP).

+**Models are never stored permanently on your desktop.**
+- All model fragments are uploaded and redundantly stored across multiple cloud providers.
+- When a model is needed, fragments are securely and quickly retrieved from the cloud, reassembled in memory or temporary storage, and then removed after use.
+- This ensures you can access your models from anywhere, at any time, without relying on local disk storage.

+**Speed, Security, and Reliability:**
+- Fragments are distributed with redundancy for high availability.
+- Retrieval is parallelized for speed.
+- All transfers use secure APIs and can be encrypted.
+- If a provider is unavailable, fragments are fetched from backups on other providers.

 ---

 ## Features